Skellington-Closet/slack-mock/README.md

 - `reset`: `function()` Empties the `web.calls` array and clears any queued responses.

 - `calls`: `Array` An array of payloads received your from Slack app to a Web API endpoint.
-Each call will contain
+Each call will contain:
-  - `url` The url of the call that was intercepted
+  - `url` The url of the call that was intercepted.
-  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object
+  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
-  - `headers` The headers of the intercepted request as an Object
+  - `headers` The headers of the intercepted request as an Object.

 ---

 ### `instance.reset`: `function()`